Asian shares rise after vaccine maker boosts Europe supplies

-BEIJING (AP) — Asian stock markets gained Monday after coronavirus vaccine maker AstraZeneca agreed to increase supplies to Europe amid rising worries about the disease.
+BEIJING (AP) — Asian stock markets rose Monday after coronavirus vaccine maker AstraZeneca agreed to increase supplies to Europe amid rising worries about the disease.

-On Friday, Wall Street’s benchmark S&P 500 index lost 1.9% after GameStop, a video game vendor, and some other shares that were expected to decline were sent soaring by day traders.
-Other investors said hedge funds that bet against those stocks were losing money and selling other shares.
+On Friday, Wall Street’s benchmark S&P 500 index lost 1.9% after GameStop, a video game vendor, and other shares were sent soaring by day traders.
+Investors said hedge funds that bet against those stocks were losing money and selling other shares.

-Markets were rattled by AstraZeneca’s announcement it would supply the European Union with fewer than half the promised doses.
-That prompted the EU to impose export controls.
+Markets were rattled by AstraZeneca’s announcement it would supply the European Union with fewer than half the promised doses, which prompted the EU to impose export controls.
 On Sunday, AstraZeneca promised to increase European supplies and start delivery earlier.

 “Concerns around the pandemic seemed to return in full force as vaccine distribution and efficacy issues re-emerged even with the virus spread gaining momentum,” said Mizuho Bank in a report.